AlexVogt1/Pacman-RL/README.md

 git clone --branch release_23 https://github.com/Unity-Technologies/ml-agents.git
 ```
 If you want to train using GPU, your will need to install Pytorch before installing `mlagents`.
 To install m
 Pytorch with GPU (windows).
-Activate the `pacman conda` environment and run the follwoing:
+Activate the `pacman conda` environment and run the following:
 ```
 pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu126
 ```
-To intsall `mlagents` Python package, activate the conda environment and run the following in the command line
+To install `mlagents` Python package, activate the conda environment and run the following in the command line
 ```
 cd /path/to/ml-agents
 python -m pip install ./ml-agents-envs